mattermost/docs/source/comply/legal-hold.rst

 Edit a Legal Hold
 ::::::::::::::::::

-Select the **Edit** |edit-on-github| icon to change the name of the legal hold, add or remove custodians, change the end date, as well as include or exclude public channels.
+Select the **Edit** |edit-on-github| icon to change the name of the Legal Hold, add or remove users, change the end date, as well as include or exclude public channels.

 Access a Legal Hold secret
 :::::::::::::::::::::::::::

-A legal hold secret enables you to verify the authenticity of the data for a Legal Hold in Mattermost.
+A Legal Hold secret enables you to verify the authenticity of the data for a Legal Hold in Mattermost.

 Select the **Show** |preview-icon| icon to display the Legal Hold secret key.
 Keep a copy of this key in a secure location.